lebard504/devops-lab-saldo-api/README.md

 # **📘 Balance API – DevOps Kubernetes Lab**

-Simple TypeScript microservice used as a reference workload for a DevOps technical challenge.
+Simple TypeScript service used as a reference workload for a DevOps technical challenge.
 This repository demonstrates a full CI/CD and GitOps workflow using Docker, Kubernetes, ArgoCD and Kong Gateway.

 ---

-**🚀 Overview**
+## **🚀 Overview**

 This project showcases an end-to-end DevOps flow: